 This time he commissioned four Aymara indians from Lake Titicaca to build the reed vessel.
 Reed boats similar to those from ancient Mesopotamia and Egypt were still being made by craftsmen from this area in the Andes mountains.

 The crew from the first Ra voyage, except Abdullah Djibrine, joined the new expedition.
-The crew consisted of Norman Baker (United States), Carlo Mauri (Italy), Yuri A. Senkevich (Russia), Santiago Genoves (Mexico), Kei Ohara (Japan) and Madani Ait Ouhanni (Morocco), in addition to Heyerdahl himself.
+The crew consisted of Norman Baker (United States), Carlo Mauri (Italy), Yuri A. Senkevich (Russia), Santiago Genoves (Mexico), Kei Ohara (Japan) and Madani Ait Ouhanni (Morocco), and Georges Sourial (Egypt), in addition to Heyerdahl himself.

 The new boat was shorter than the first, but far more durable in construction.
 The Ra II sailed the 6100 kilometers from Morocco to Barbados in 57 days.
 The longstanding dogma that there could not have been any contact between the Mediterranean region and South or Central America prior to Columbus’ discovery, was disproved.